-Given that he has no real problems with other teachers I am not so inclined to believe the teacher; but on the other hand, middle school age kids are typically in the midst of an identity crisis, finding their limits and having questionable judgement when it comes to sorting things out.
+Given that he has no real problems with other teachers I am not so inclined to believe the teacher; but on the other hand, middle-school-age kids are typically in the midst of an identity crisis, finding their limits and having questionable judgment when it comes to sorting things out.

 Be Careful Playing Favorites – Mediators Must Remain Neutral

 Now, most parents will want to believe their own child, trust them and back them up when it comes to a “he said-she said” scenario, right?
 Well, on top of that I had just watched a program on television in which teachers accused of being hostile or verbally abusive were secretly videotaped.
 Is that legal?

 So there I was, of course, being forced to take sides.
 My gut told me if there was no other documentation, or secret videos, that I must rat out the teacher.
 After all I’ve taught my child how to behave and I believe he would do the right thing.
 But how does this help his grade?
 I believe that a teacher who has been ratted out will discretely discriminate, whether she is guilty or not.

 Retaliation is Not Always Obvious

 We do our best to coach the child through to the end of the year or get them transferred to a situation where they will not face judgment.
 We must do similar things with employees when we have workplace incidents to investigate.
 We must be fair, find out as many facts as possible and protect confidentiality while at the same time keeping an eye out for the discrete retaliation that is no doubt going to happen in many instances.

 Retaliation in the workplace is quite common and often under the radar.
 It can also be a legal nightmare if we don't put a stop to it.
 All too many cases of employers in court with the defendant backed by the EEOC prove this can be a real liability.

 Create a Plan to Catch The Problems Early – Save Headaches